APrioriInvestments/object_database/docs/cells.md

 * Object Database installed (see the [installation docs](../INSTALLATION.md) for more details)
 * an object_database engine service instance (see [here](./object_engine.md) for more information)
+* build the bundle for the services landing page
+  * `cd object_database/object_database/web/content`
+  * create a node environment and source it
+  * run `npm install && npm run build`
 * a configured and installed web service instance, which will be responsible for building and serving the web application
 * and an installed instance of the service we'd like to run